UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/README.md

 ## What's What

-Here's a table showing which directories have which feature (ES means electrostatic, EM means electomagnetic, D means Darwin)
+Here's a table showing the names of the codes and their parallelism (ES means electrostatic, EM means electomagnetic, D means Darwin)

 | Category | directory name        | Field Type  | Language  | Parallelism |
 | -------- | --------------------- | ----------- | --------- | ----------- |